mykolaka/webadmin/README.md

 ## Installation

-You can run web application with running start.bat or do it manually from command promt mvnw spring-boot:run
+You can run web application with running start.bat or do it manually from command promt mvnw spring-boot:run (JAVA_HOME env variable need to be installed properly)

  access localhost:8080 from your browser.